rvaldes/IPHOMED/scripts/use.md

 Create the *samples.txt*, including the sample names [Sample] of all FASTQ files in FASTQs folder (shotgun metagenomics data)

-Create the ExperimentalDesign.tsv, including the information of the proteomics data.
+Create the *ExperimentalDesign.tsv* (in the mzML folder), including the information of the proteomics data.

 | FileName    | Condition | Biorep | Fraction | Techrep
 | ----------- | ----------- | ----------- | ----------- | ----------- |